Program of Study

 The research interests of the department encompass core areas of analysis, computational mathematics, discrete mathematics, geometry and topology, mathematical biology, mathematical physics, nonlinear systems, and probability and statistics.

-Our graduate students engage in research with our faculty and faculty from other units or the National Laboratories.
+Our graduate students engage in research with our faculty and faculty from other units or the National Laboratories (see also the graduate student lead Directed Reading Program (DRP) for undergraduate students).
 Much of the output of these graduate research projects can be seen in the resulting MS Thesis and PhD Dissertations of our students.
 Recent theses and disertations are available online at the digital repository of UNM.

 Graduate students in our department have gone on to successful careers in the mathematical sciences: in academia, industry, national laboratories, government, as teaching professionals: K12 education, colleges, and universities across the US and the world; as data analysts: working in hospitals, insurance companies and start-ups.